anastasia-ragulskaya/FTIR_code/README.md

 # FTIR_Code

-This package was written for the data analysis of the ["FTIR on Protein Secondary Structure" practical of the Institute of Applied Physics, Tübingen University](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/physik/institute/institut-fuer-angewandte-physik/studium/nanoscience-practical/).
+This GUI was written for the data analysis of the ["FTIR on Protein Secondary Structure" practical of the Institute of Applied Physics, Tübingen University](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/physik/institute/institut-fuer-angewandte-physik/studium/nanoscience-practical/).
 This practicum is a part of the Physics, Biomedical Technology, and Nanoscience studying programs.

 ## Disclaimer